Saline County Still Steady With 21 COVID-19 Cases

-Saline County has gone four days in a row without any additional confirmed cases of COVID-19 to report.
+Saline County has gone five days in a row without any additional confirmed cases of COVID-19 to report.
 The county is holding steady with 21 cases and two deaths.

-Statewide, though, numbers keep rising.
-According to the Kansas Department of Health and Environment, there are a total of 5,030 positive cases and 134 deaths.

 - The age range is 0 years to 99 years (median 43 years of age).